-Those who run the class IV, Eau Claire Dells will usually only run the Dells, putting in below the dam and taking out just below the falls.
-Most paddlers who run the entire segment will portage the Eau Claire Dells altogether, taking out above the dam and hiking along the wide and easy footpath to below the falls.
-Just be aware that there is a short series of steep steps carved into the rock that you will have to navigate near the end of the portage.
+Those who run the Eau Claire Dells will usually, only run the Dells, putting in just above the dam (when the gates are open) and taking out just below the falls.
+Most paddlers who run the entire segment will portage the The Ledges and the Eau Claire Dells altogether, taking out above the dam and hiking along the wide footpath to below the falls.
+Just be aware, there is a short series of steep steps you'll have to navigate near the end of the portage.

 Phone Contact for River Info: N/A

 USGS Website: USGs Gauge @ Kelly, Hwy SS Bridge

 National Weather Service Flood Stage: 4,000 cfs / 9 feet

 Please note: Water levels on the Eau Claire River can rise and fall rapidly during the warm-weather season, sometimes by more than a foot in gauge height in just a few hours.
 In addition, the river gauge is 11 miles downstream from the end of this segment.
 So the readings can sometimes be misleading.
 Pay attention to how the gauge is trending (rising or falling) and plan accordingly.
 Particularly during the summer, watch the weather reports and the radar.
 If a big weather system rolls through then the river will maintain consistent levels for several days and the gauge readings will be fairly accurate.
 If a smaller system passes through, then the levels will spike more dramatically and the gauge readings will be less accurate.
 Levels in the 3 Dells sections can be off by as much as 500 cfs in comparative readings depending on circumstances.